drycc/workflow/src/contributing/development-environment.md

 ## Prerequisites

-In order to successfully compile and test Drycc binaries and build Docker images of Drycc components, the following are required:
+In order to successfully compile and test Drycc binaries and build Container images of Drycc components, the following are required:

 - [git][git]
 - Go 1.5 or later, with support for compiling to `linux/amd64`
 - [glide][glide]
 - [golint][golint]
 - [shellcheck][shellcheck]
-- [Docker][docker] (in a non-Linux environment, you will additionally want [Docker Machine][machine])
+- [Podman][podman] (in a non-Linux environment, you will additionally want [Podman Machine][machine])

 For [drycc/controller][controller], in particular, you will also need: